-Is the Remington TAC-14 actually a Shotgun?
+What is the Remington TAC-14 and is it a Shotgun?

-If walks like a duck and quacks like a duck… It must be a duck, right?
+If it walks like a duck and quacks like a duck… It must be a duck, right?
 Well, this isn’t necessarily the case for shotguns.
 Just because a gun fires shells and operates just like any other scattergun doesn’t mean it’s viewed as one in the eyes of the law.

 Your standard shotgun is classified as having the following criteria:

 The Remington TAC-14 only meets one of those criteria–that being the smooth barrel.
 This means the TAC-14 is in a different class of firearms entirely.

 For more info on this, check out this awesome article written for Mossberg by our very own Ryan Cleckner.
 He goes into great detail explaining exactly why this “shotgun” really isn’t one.

 The real credit for these “loophole” firearms goes to the Shockwave company first and then Mossberg second.

 The Shockwave company created the Raptor Grip to take advantage of a loophole in federal law that could allow a shotgun receiver to be made into a firearm that was neither a handgun nor a shotgun.

 NOTE: Do not try to do this yourself on a receiver that has already been built into a shotgun!